jdhughes-dev/modflow-pest-tampa-2026/software.md

 # Software Installation
-Class participants will need to come prepared with a laptop computer that has Python installed. **If you are familiar with mamba environments and know how to create a new mamba environment using an environment.yml file, then skip ahead to Part 3**.
-For all others, we recommend using the Miniforge software to download and install Python and required dependencies needed for the workshop.
+Class participants will need to come prepared with a laptop computer that has Python installed. **If you are familiar with mamba environments and know how to create a new mamba environment using an environment.yml file, then skip ahead to Part 2**.
+For all others, we recommend using the Miniforge software to download and install Python and required dependencies needed for the class.

 The following instructions will guide you through the installation process and setup of a `tampa26mf6pp` environment and downloading the class materials.

-## Part 1 -- Install git

-If `git` is not installed, instructions for installing `git` can be found at [https://git-scm.com/downloads](https://git-scm.com/downloads).

-## Part 2 -- Install Miniforge
+## Part 1 -- Install Miniforge
 1. Download and run the Miniforge installer (https://github.com/conda-forge/miniforge) for your operating system.

 2. Click through the installer options, and select "Just Me (recommended)" if asked.
 Default installation options should be fine, with the exception that you should select an installation location that does not have any special characters or spaces in it.

-3. After installation, you should see "Miniforge Prompt" as a program under the Windows Start menu.
+3. If using Windows, you should see "Miniforge Prompt" as a program under the Windows Start menu after installation.

+## Part 2 -- Install git

+If `git` is not installed on your laptop, instructions for installing `git` can be found at [https://git-scm.com/downloads](https://git-scm.com/downloads).

 ## Part 3 -- Create an Environment File
 We will use an environment file to create a containerized version of Python and the Python packages needed for the class.
 An environment file is simply a list of packages that we want to install in our environment.

 ### Windows
 Using a text editor, such as Notepad or Notepad++, create a file called `environment.yml`.
-It should contain the information in [this environment file](https://github.com/jdhughes-dev/modflow-pest-tampa-2026/blob/main/environment.yml).
+It should contain the information in [this Windows specific environment file](https://github.com/jdhughes-dev/modflow-pest-tampa-2026/blob/main/environment.yml).
 Save this file to your hard drive, preferably in your user home folder so that it can be easily accessed in the next step.
 (Caution!
 Notepad will automatically append a .txt suffix to your file name; you don't want this to happen.)

 ### Mac and Linux
 Using a text editor, create a file called `environment.yml`.
-It should contain the information in [this environment file](https://github.com/jdhughes-dev/modflow-pest-tampa-2026/blob/main/nix-environment.yml).
+It should contain the information in [this Mac/Linux specific environment file](https://github.com/jdhughes-dev/modflow-pest-tampa-2026/blob/main/nix-environment.yml).
 Save this file to your hard drive, preferably in your user home folder so that it can be easily accessed in the next step.

-## Part 4.
-Create the `tampa26mf6pp` Environment
+## Part 4 -- Create the `tampa26mf6pp` Environment

 1. Start the miniforge prompt from the Windows start menu (or equivalent on Mac or Linux) to bring up a terminal.